Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/05-evaluation.md

 The figure shows you what that tabulated data looks like in the notebook results.
 Ignore the formatting for now, and let's look at what this tells us:

-1. You see 12 rows of data - correspoding to 12 test inputs
+1. You see 12 rows of data - corresponding to 12 test inputs (in `data.jsonl`)
-1. You see 3 columns of metrics - corresponding to evaluators
+1. You see 4 metrics from custom evaluators - `groundedness`,`fluency`,`coherence`,`relevance`
-1. Each metric records a score between `1` and `5`
+1. Each metric records a score - between `1` and `5`

 Let's try to put the scores in context of the responses we see.
 Try these exercises:

-1. Find a row that has a `groundedness` of 5.
+1. Pick a row above that has a `groundedness` of 5.
-    - View the related row in the evaluation results file
+    - View the related row in the `result_evaluation.jsonl` file
-    - Observe the answer and context provided - _was the answer grounded in the context?_
+    - Observe related answer and context in file - _was the answer grounded in the context?_
-1. Find a row that has a `groundedness` of 1.
+1. Pick a row that has a `groundedness` of 1.
-    - View the related row in the evaluation results file
+    - View the related row in the `result_evaluation.jsonl` file
-    - Observe the answer and context provided - _was THIS answer grounded in the context?_
+    - Observe related answer and context in file - _was THIS answer grounded in the context?_

+As one example, we can see that the first response in the visualized results (`row 0`) had a groundedness of 5, while the third row from the bottom (`row 9`) had a groundedness of 1.
+You might find that in the first case the answers provided matched the data context.
+While in the second case, the answers may quote specific context but did not actually reflect correct usage.

 !!! note "Explore the data in more detail on your own.
 Try to build your intuition for how scores are computed, and how that assessment reflects in the quality of your application."